 MAXIMUM CONTAMINANT LEVEL GOAL (MCLG): The "Goal" (MCLG) is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
+Extra Note: MCLs are set at very stringent levels.
+To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.

-MTBE: The City of Raleigh also tested for Methyl tert-butyl ether (MTBE) and found it to be below the detection limit of 5 ppb for MTBE.
+MTBE: Raleigh Water also tested for Methyl tert-butyl ether (MTBE) and found it to be below the detection limit of 5 ppb for MTBE.
 At this time no limit for MTBE has been established, however the EPA is considering a limit of 30 ppb.